serenity-is/docs/tutorials/movies/adding_movie_genres.md

 As you see in screenshot, it is generated under a new section *MovieDB* instead of the one we renamed recently: *Movie Database*.

 This is because *Sergen* has no idea of what customizations we performed on our *Movie* page.
-So we need to movie it under *Movie Database* manually.
+We need to move it under *Movie Database* manually.

 Open *Modules/Movie/MovieDBNavigation.cs*, cut the navigation link shown below: